top of page

 • There is no cost to participate in the show.
 If cast, you will be responsible for providing your own hair accessories, footwear, stage make-up, and undergarments.

 • There are limited roles available.
-Unfortunately, not every child who auditions will be cast in our show.
+Unfortunately, not every performer who auditions will be cast in our show.
 Our educational philosophy stems from the concept that hard work=reward.
 Think of it like a job interview…there are only so many jobs available...and if you want to beat out the competition, you must show us your best!

 • Cast member families must help by A) volunteering in one or more areas and B) participating in the show fundraiser.
+This is NOT OPTIONAL.
 In order to provide this show at no cost to you, we do require volunteer time and your concentrated effort on a fundraiser.
 Details are provided at first meeting.
 Our non-profit C.R.O.W. organization is like a family, and we ask everyone to please do their part!

 • For general audition tips, CLICK HERE.
 If you have never auditioned for us, you should read them!